-Today is World Mental Health Day.
-Let’s help to reduce the stigma around mental health issues by thinking about how to manage our mental health in dating and relationships.
+During Mental Health Awareness Week, let’s help to reduce the stigma around mental health issues by thinking about how to enhance our mental health and practise self-care in dating and in our all relationships.
 Good relationships promote well-being and reduce loneliness, but we need to work at them.

 Let’s communicate more honestly about our difficulties